-The imagery your business is sharing on Instagram is key in determining the types of sales numbers you will see as well as the level of engagement you will see from your followers.
+The Instagram product photos you share is key in determining the types of sales numbers you will see as well as the level of engagement you will see from your followers.
 This is especially true if you are using shoppable Instagram posts and Instagram stories to help drive sales.

 To give you a basic breakdown, shoppable posts means your followers can click on your image and be taken to the product page on your website to make a purchase.
 This is the same with Stories, you can just click while you are viewing a story and purchase the item you want.

 Consumers are eating all this up with 60% of users discovering products on Instagram.
-With so many people looking to this platform to make purchasing decisions, it is crucial that you showcase your products in the best way possible.
+With so many people looking to this platform to make purchasing decisions, it is crucial that the Instagram product photos you share showcase your products in the best way possible.